Frequently Asked Questions#

 The exam consists of 10 programming problems that cover the entire course.
 Typically, each problem corresponds to a week’s topic, but this isn’t a strict rule, and problems are presented in no particular order.

-For each problem, we provide a few tests to help you verify your solution.
+For each problem, we provide one or more tests to help you verify your solution.
 However, you are responsible for ensuring your solution works correctly for all valid inputs, not just the provided tests.

-Your function should work correctly for any number, not just 4 and -1.2 .
+Your function should work correctly for any number, not just -1.2

 How is the exam assessed?#

-All questions are weighted equally.
-After the exam, your 10 solutions will be tested, and each will receive a score between 0% and 100%.
-Tests provided during the exam will carry less weight than additional tests that are not provided.
-The final exam score is the average of the 10 questions, plus any bonus points from mini-quizzes.
+After the exam, your 10 solutions will be tested with additional tests that were not provided during the exam.
+Based on the test result, each of your solutions will receive a score between 0% and 100%.
+The final exam score is the average of the 10 questions, where all questions are weighted equally.

 How do I earn bonus points from mini-quizzes?#